ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - What are three things that are important to you?
 - Planning for 5 conversations (page 93)
 - Under promise and over deliver
-- “What exactly do I need from my boss?"
+- "What exactly do I need from my boss?"
 - Determine your boss’s working style (page 104)
 - Scope out the decision making box (104)
 - After 90 days, discuss how I am doing